Saint Sarkis Cathedral, Tehran: Architecture

 Saint Sarkis Cathedral, which is the largest church in Tehran, has a length of 36.5 meters and a width of 17.8 meters.
 It is a single-nave church built out of concrete whose exterior and interior walls as well as the floor are covered with white marble.
 It was originally built without interior columns with the hexagonal dome borne just by its walls, but when the danger of the dome falling down was seen, four bearing columns were added.
 The church has a gallery for the choir from which hymns are performed.
 The church has two belfries with domes on top, one on each side of the entrance hall on the western side.
 The bells are pulled by electric power.
 The belfry domes as well as the main dome are decorated with octagonal rods.

 As in other Armenian churches, the half-circle altar is on the eastern side of the building.
 On both sides of the altar there are vestries with side entrances.
 The walls above the altar and its two sides are covered with paintings showing Bible themes: Saint Mary with Jesus, the Ascension of Christ into Heaven, John the Baptist baptizing Jesus and the Crucifixion of Jesus.

 History

 Since the completion of Holy Mother of God Church in central Tehran in 1945, the Tehran prelacy was located in the premises of that church.
-In the early 1960s it was decided to change the site of the prelacy offices into new location.
-So therefore the bishop and committee members of the time asked Markar Sarkisian, an Armenian benefactor, to help them in this cause.
+In the early 1960s it was decided to change the site of the prelacy offices into a new location.
+Therefore, the bishop and committee members of the time asked Markar Sarkisian, an Armenian benefactor, to help them in this cause.
 Since Markar died soon, his sons Gurgen and Vasgen Sarkisian financed the church project in memory of their parents.
 The committee bought land located at the end of Villa Street (now called Nejatollahi Street).
 The construction of St. Sarkis Church in Tehran began in 1964 and was completed in 1970.
 The church was renovated in 2000.

-In 2006 Mr. Hrair Hagopian renovated the baptism pool and the church in memory of his beloved wife Vartoohi Davidian.
+In 2006, Mr. Hrair Hagopian renovated the baptism pool and the church in memory of his beloved wife Vartoohi Davidian.